SrihariJanardhanan/TicketReservationSystem/readme.md

-# Ticker Reservations System
+# Ticket Reservations System

 ## Overview
-The Ticker Reservations System is a web-based application designed to manage ticket reservations for train journeys.
+The Ticket Reservations System is a web-based application designed to manage ticket reservations for train journeys.
 It provides users with functionalities such as registration, login, and booking management through an intuitive interface.
 The system is built using Flask for the backend and integrates with Oracle and MySQL databases for data management.

 ## Key Features
 - **User Registration**: Users can create accounts by providing their username, password, phone number, and address.